wuliong/blog/_posts/2018-06-08-run-multiple-mysql-instances.md

 _Solution_

-Create a directory for the new MySQL instance, initialize the datadir with initialize-insecure option so that it won't generate a random password for root, and change the ownership.
+Create a directory for the new MySQL instance, initialize the datadir with `--initialize-insecure` option so that it won't generate a random password for root, and change the ownership.

 ```bash
 mkdir -p /var/lib/mysql2/data